 I can’t remember the last time someone asked for a bottle of Merlot while working in the wine store.

-Merlot is making a comeback in USA – October is International Merlot Month and hashtag #MerlotMe talks Merlot topics.
-California Merlot wines are still a bargain compared to California Cabs and Pinot Noir but this may change as Merlot regains traction.
+Merlot is making a comeback in USA – October is International Merlot Month and #MerlotMe is social media buzz.
+Merlot wines from California are still a bargain compared to California Cabs and Pinot Noir but this may change as Merlot regains traction.

 TRIG POINT Merlot 2017

 Diamond Dust Vineyard

 Winemaker Nick Goldschmidt has reputation for producing single-vineyard Cabernet Sauvignon from esteemed properties in Napa (Oakville) and Alexander Valley.

 Winemaker says “Dark garnet color; plush and ripe with cherry, strawberry, and white pepper aromas.
 Entry is broad and expansive with black cherry, wild blackberry, rhubarb, and ripe plum flavors.
 The wine is velvety smooth and rich on the mid-palate.
 Full-bodied.
 Finishes with a hint of clove.”

 Bob the WineGuy on FaceBook and Instagram.

 If you wish to receive posts by email, click this link http://BobtheWineGuy.net